 Rönnberg would give an 8 ½ out of 10 for the fall semester.
 The score for the spring semester was a little higher, and expectations are high for next spring.

 Rönnberg has arrived at work, and the beeping sound of him reversing his car is audible through the phone.
 “I need to run to a meeting now.”

-Kai Rönnberg is Vice President, Services Beneficiation Business Line, at Outotec.
-He began his studies on the Aalto MBA program at the beginning of 2016, and will be graduating at the end of 2017.
-This MBA journal follows his thoughts and experiences along the way.
+Kai Rönnberg is Vice President, Services, South East Asia Pacific at Outotec.
+He began his studies on the Aalto MBA program in early 2016, and will be graduating at the beginning of 2018.
+The MBA Journal follows his thoughts and experiences along the way.